jayaprakash369/test-public-repo/sample/README.md

 ### **Initialize Terraform** (`init`)

-Before executing any Terraform commands, you need to initialize the working directory.
+Before executing any Terraform commands, you need to initialize the working directory to download all required providers and modules, setting up the working directory for Terraform.

 ### **Command:**